Open-source AI,served by the people.

 Use the mesh.
 Or become part of it.

-Try the mesh →Have a capable Mac or GPU box?
+Read the docs →Have a capable Mac or GPU box?
 Download the desktop app or curl the runtime.
 It autostarts and joins the mesh, adding capacity for everyone.

-ClosedMesh is private, low-cost inference for the work open-weight models do well.
-It's for teams where keeping data in-house and keeping per-token costs flat matter more than shaving a second off every reply.
+Senda is low-cost inference on open-weight models, served by the mesh instead of a hosted AI API.
+It's for teams where keeping data off third-party providers and keeping per-token costs flat matter more than shaving a second off every reply.

 - Summarizing documents and codebases